buxh/ClickDataAnalyzer/README.md

 ## Disclaimer
 I'm a beginner when it comes to programming and by no means good at C++.
 I'm also aware that the gui looks terrible and that the program has still got a few bugs.

+Keep in mind you need to close the program with task manager, in a later update a close button will be added.

 ## Download
 <!-- BEGIN LATEST DOWNLOAD BUTTON -->